WordsOfTheBuddha/wordsofthebuddha/packages/website/pages/an/an6/an6.73.pli.md

 ---
-title: Paṭhamatajjhānasutta - First Jhāna (First)
+title: Paṭhamatajjhāna sutta - First Jhāna (First)
 description: Six qualities to abandon to dwell in the first jhāna - 1) sensual desire, 2) ill-will, 3) complacency, 4) restlessness, 5) doubt, 6) failure to clearly see the true danger in sensual pleasures with correct wisdom.
 fetter: doubt,attachment to rites and rituals,ill-will,sensual desire
 tags: jhana,an,an6,first jhana,sensual desire,ill-will,complacency,restlessness,doubt